bumatic/CivicScape/evaluation_notebooks/README.md

 evaluation-notebooks
 ====================

-Bias Evaluation for CivicScape
+Evaluation for CivicScape

 What's Here
 -----------

--	`notebooks`: These are the python notebooks that illustrate the full bias check process.
+-	`notebooks`: These are the python notebooks that illustrate the full model inputs, deployment, metrics/evaluation, and bias check process.